The Yearling: Plot

 Young Jody Baxter lives with his parents, Ora and Ezra "Penny" Baxter, on a small farm in the backwoods of the Big Scrub in Florida in the years following the Civil War.
 His parents had six other children before him, but they died in infancy.
 His mother has difficulty bonding with the boy.
 Jody loves the outdoors and his family.
 He has wanted a pet for as long as he can remember, but his mother says that they barely have enough food to feed themselves, let alone a pet.
 Jody's family is neighbors with another, the Forresters.
-While the Forresters are presented as a hillbillies and a disreputable clan, and the families often fight, the disabled youngest Forrester brother, Fodder-Wing, is a close friend to Jody.
+While the Forresters are presented as Florida crackers and a disreputable clan, and the families often fight, the disabled youngest Forrester brother, Fodder-Wing, is a close friend to Jody.

 A subplot involves the hunt for an old bear named Slewfoot that randomly attacks the Baxter livestock.
 Eventually, the Baxters and the rowdy Forresters get in a fight about the bear.
 At one point, Jody visits the home of a beloved family friend who lives in Volusia whom he refers to as Grandma Hutto.
 While there, Hutto's son, a sailor named Oliver, gets into a fight with one of the Forresters, Lem, over Oliver's girlfriend, Twink Weatherby.
 Later, the Forresters steal the Baxters' hogs.
 While Jody and Penny are out searching for the stolen stock, Penny is bitten in the arm by a rattlesnake.
 Penny shoots a doe, in order to use its liver to draw out the snake's venom.
 This saves Penny's life but leaves an orphaned fawn.